aspose-svg/Aspose.SVG-Documentation/content/net/release-notes/release-notes-2022/aspose-svg-for-net-22-5-release-notes/_index.md

 ## **Major Features**

-As per the regular monthly update process of all APIs being offered by Aspose, we are honored to announce the April release of Aspose.SVG for .NET:
+As per the regular monthly update process of all APIs being offered by Aspose, we are honored to announce the May release of Aspose.SVG for .NET:

 * it was fixed the issue that caused pagination to hang on SVG documents with elements that had an infinite or very large height;